Fast Facts About the University of Baltimore School of Law

-- The School of Law is accredited by the American Bar Association and the Association of American Law Schools.
+- The School of Law is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association and holds membership in the Association of American Law Schools.

 - In May 2013, the School of Law moved into the John and Frances Angelos Law Center, which offers more than 190,000 square feet and is among the most environmentally sustainable academic buildings in the nation, with a rating of LEED Platinum from the U.S. Green Building Council.

 - The Law Career Development Office offers a full range of innovative career services to students and alumni, including career advising and job-search assistance.
 It also provides professional development education, programs and resources; connects employers with students and alumni through externship programs, career fairs and hiring programs; and coordinates and facilitates pro bono experiences.

 - Faculty at the UB School of Law are accomplished leaders in their areas of law and contribute to the development of legal theory and practice through publications, presentations and participation at national and international conferences.

 - The UB School of Law each year provides students the opportunity to participate in a broad range of clinical programs and externships.
 These programs provide day and evening students an array of experiential learning opportunities as licensed student-attorneys (clinics) and as closely supervised law clerks (externships).